Mulperi/angular-handbook/README.md

 If on the other hand you want to send data back to the parent component, the child component needs to emit the event and send data inside the $event object with EventEmitter.

-    export class UserlistComponent {
+    export class ItemlistComponent {
         @Input()
-        data: User[];
+        data: Item[];

         @Output()
-        itemClick: EventEmitter<User> = new EventEmitter();
+        itemClick: EventEmitter<Item> = new EventEmitter();

-        onClick(item: User) {
+        onClick(item: Item) {
             this.itemClick.emit(item);
         }
     }

 When creating a custom event ("itemClick" in this case), you then need to listen and react to it in the parent component:

-`<app-userlist (itemClick)="onItemClick($event)"></app-userlist>`
+`<app-item-list (itemClick)="onItemClick($event)"></app-item-list>`

 The $event object content depends on the event that is used.
-In this case it will be a "User" and it will be passed as an argument to a function in the parent component called "onItemClick" and now the parent component handles what to do with the selected user.
+In this case it will be a "Item" and it will be passed as an argument to a function in the parent component called "onItemClick" and now the parent component handles what to do with the selected item.

 # Directives and pipes